-By providing the intellectual and infrastructural framework of open information flow, knowledge centres find connections between the separated participants of the innovation process.
-In many cases they take over the costly, time-consuming and knowledge-intensive tasks of selection through their specialists, thus offering a fast and secure way of passing knowledge to their 'lay' partner.
+By providing the intellectual and infrastructural framework of open information flow, they find connections between the separated participants of the innovation process.

+In many cases they take over the costly, time-consuming and knowledge-intensive tasks of selection through their specialists, thus offering a fast and secure way of obtaining knowledge to their 'lay' partners.